nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * To unassign a member from a task, simply use an empty parameter `pe/`.

 Examples:
-*  `edit 1 n/Create UI pr/high` Edits the name and priority of the 1st task to be Create UI and HIGH respectively.
+*  `edit 1 n/Create UI pr/high` edits the name and priority of the 1st task to be `Create UI` and `HIGH` respectively.
-*  `edit 2 c/frontend pe/charlotte@example.com` Edits the category of the 2nd task to be frontend and assign the task to new member (Charlotte).
+*  `edit 2 c/frontend pe/charlotte@example.com` edits the category of the 2nd task to be `frontend` and assigns the task to a new member `Charlotte`.

 ### Filtering a Task : `filter`